 And last but definitely not least is the hormonal side of eating.
-This is a complex topic that requires intensive knowledge of biology and medicine, and so it is often overlooked.
+This topic is complex and requires intensive knowledge of biology and medicine, so it is often overlooked.
 However, as time passes and more and more studies come out, the scientific community realizes the importance of understanding the relationship between food and hormones.

 Fun fact: how you lose weight when you sleep

-First of all, we should explain the premises.
+First of all, we should explain the premise.
 You can even try this at home if you're feeling skeptical.
-Get ready for bed, put on your pajamas, do anything you do before slipping into your comfortable bed, but just before you do so weigh yourself on your home scale.
+Get ready for bed, put on your pajamas, do anything you do before slipping into your comfortable bed, but just before you do so, weigh yourself on your home scale.
 Right down the value and repeat the process in the morning, first thing after waking up.

-When asked for a possible explanation of this effect, people quickly point at Einstein's mass energy equivalence.
-Though Einstein's equation is much more subtle than any process of weight loss occurring in our body, this is not a bad guess.
-In some (very non-physics like) sense, that's what happens when we burn calories and as a result, we lose weight.
+When asked for a possible explanation of this outcome, people quickly point at Einstein's mass-energy equivalence.
+Though Einstein's equation is much more subtle than any weight loss process occurring in our body, this is not a bad guess.
+In some (very non-physics-like) sense, that's what happens when we burn calories, and as a result, we lose weight.

-However, the real reason why we wake up lighter in the morning is much more interesting and easy to understand with just the most basic knowledge of science.
+However, the real reason we wake up lighter in the morning is much more interesting and easy to understand with just the most basic knowledge of science.
 By process of elimination, we could narrow down the possible causes to the only two mechanisms in which we exchange matter with the outside while sleeping: sweating and breathing.
-But sweating doesn't always happen at night and the weight loss can be found even in the coldest of nights with barely any cover on.
+However, sweating doesn't always happen at night, and weight loss can be found even on the coldest of nights with barely any cover on.

-Oxygen has an atomic mass of 16 au and carbon has 12 au per atom.
-This means that when we inhale we take 32 au per molecule of O₂ and then exhale 44 au back in the form of carbon dioxide.
-The difference is 12 au per molecule, which is not much, but taking into account how many molecules there are in a breath, and how many breaths we take every night, it all adds up.
-Definitely an unexpected and very interesting explanation for this surprising effect.
+Oxygen has an atomic mass of 16 au, and carbon has 12 au per atom.
+This variation means that when we inhale, we take in 32 au per molecule of O₂ and then exhale 44 au back in the form of carbon dioxide.
+The difference is 12 au per molecule, which is not much, but considering how many molecules there are in a breath and how many breaths we take every night, it all adds up.
+Definitely an unexpected and fascinating explanation for this surprising effect.

 Another important thing to realize is that this process keeps happening as long as we are alive.
-The reason we don't just become lighter from breathing a couple of days is that this effect is too small when we compare it the food and liquid we eat and drink every day.
-Though noticeable in strict conditions (such as over a good night's sleep) the effect is overpowered by the more than 3 kg that we normally introduce in our body in the form of water or food.
+The reason we don't just become lighter from breathing in a couple of days is that this effect is too small when we compare it to the food and liquid we eat and drink every day.
+Though noticeable in strict conditions (such as over a good night's sleep), the effect is overpowered by the more than 3 kg that we usually introduce in our body in the form of water or food.

-Unfortunately, this is not a good way to lose weight, we still need to replenish our burned calories for a healthy lifestyle and exercise periodically not only to prevent heart diseases but also for keeping our weight in check.
-However, this effect brings to light something very important, that we should never forget.
+Unfortunately, this is not a good way to lose weight.
+We still need to replenish our burned calories for a healthy lifestyle and exercise periodically to prevent heart disease and keep our weight in check.
+However, this effect brings to light something fundamental that we should never forget.
 The number one requirement for losing weight: keep breathing!